Windows setup¶

 Install the Visual C++ Build Tools This is not the same as the “redistributable” package.
 Install the package without optional packages (unless they’re wanted).

 Some packages do not publish wheels for Windows.
-Pip and Poetry will fall back to compiling on Windows if suitable wheels are not found.
+Uv, as well as Pip and Poetry, will fall back to compiling on Windows if suitable wheels are not found.
 You may need to install older versions of the Visual C++ Build Tools for this to work (as well as the latest).
-However, also take a look at Christopher Golhlke’s wheel archive.
+Also take a look at Christopher Golhlke’s wheel archive.
 It often has Windows wheels for the latest Python versions much earlier than the packages officially release them.

 Windows Linux Subsystem¶